py-why/EconML/README.md

 We use the [pre-commit](https://pre-commit.com/) framework to enforce code style and run checks before every commit.
 To install the pre-commit hooks, make sure you have pre-commit installed (`pip install pre-commit`) and then run `pre-commit install` in the root of the repository.
 This will install the hooks and run them automatically before every commit.
 If you want to run the hooks manually, you can run `pre-commit run --all-files`.

-## Help wanted
+## Finding issues to help with

-If you're looking to contribute to the project, we have a number of issues tagged with the [`help wanted`](https://github.com/py-why/EconML/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label that are valuable improvements to the library that our team currently does not have time to prioritize where we would greatly appreciate community-initiated PRs.
+If you're looking to contribute to the project, we have a number of issues tagged with the [`up for grabs`](https://github.com/py-why/EconML/issues?q=is%3Aopen+is%3Aissue+label%3A%22up+for+grabs%22) and [`help wanted`](https://github.com/py-why/EconML/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) labels.
+"Up for grabs" issues are ones that we think that people without a lot of experience in our codebase may be able to help with, while "Help wanted" issues are valuable improvements to the library that our team currently does not have time to prioritize where we would greatly appreciate community-initiated PRs, but which might be more involved.

 ## Running the tests

-This project uses [pytest](https://docs.pytest.org/) for testing.
-To run all tests locally after installing the package, you can use `pip install pytest-runner` followed by `python setup.py pytest`.
+This project uses [pytest](https://docs.pytest.org/) to run tests for continuous integration.
+It is also possible to use `pytest` to run tests locally, but this isn't recommended because it will take an extremely long time and some tests are specific to certain environments or scenarios that have additional dependencies.
+However, if you'd like to do this anyway, to run all tests locally after installing the package you can use `pip install pytest pytest-xdist pytest-cov coverage[toml]` (as well as `pip install jupyter jupyter-client nbconvert nbformat seaborn xgboost tqdm` for the dependencies to run all of our notebooks as tests) followed by `python -m pytest`.

-However, running all tests can be very time-consuming, so you may prefer to run just a relevant subset of tests when developing locally.
+Because running all tests can be very time-consuming, we recommend running only the relevant subset of tests when developing locally.
 The easiest way to do this is to rely on `pytest`'s compatibility with `unittest`, so you can just run `python -m unittest econml.tests.test_module` to run all tests in a given module, or `python -m unittest econml.tests.test_module.TestClass` to run all tests in a given class.
 You can also run `python -m unittest econml.tests.test_module.TestClass.test_method` to run a single test method.

 ## Generating the documentation